Postgraduate Student Loans

 Please read through the full guidance here to ensure that you are eligible to apply.
 Please note that you can only apply for a bursary once you have been accepted onto the course you applied for.
 To ensure this is possible please make an application in good time so there is sufficient time to arrange an interview for you.

-The closing date for bursary applications for the Foundation, Diploma in Integrative Counselling or the Advanced Diploma/MA in Integrative Psychotherapy and Counselling (all starting September 2020) is July 2019 (exact date TBC).
+The closing date for bursary applications for the Foundation, Diploma in Integrative Counselling or the Advanced Diploma/MA in Integrative Psychotherapy and Counselling (all starting September 2022) is 12 noon 8th July 2022.
+Please submit your application and supporting documents between 8th June and 8th July 12 noon.

 We look forward to receiving your application.